 Applications are accepted throughout the year and are subject to limited space availability.
-Placement deadlines are based on the dates of the desired programme.
-Some programmes and project placements fill up prior to their published application deadlines .
-Apply early to secure your placement.
+Programs are priced individually and displayed on the Kaya website alongside each project.
+Deadlines are based on the dates of the desired placement.
+Some programs and project placements fill up prior to their published application deadlines.
+Apply early to secure your space.
 Important deadlines for the Kaya Programs are:

-- Application Deadline – 3 month prior to programme start.
-Last minute bookings will be considered on an individual basis.
+- Application Deadline – 3 months prior to the programme start.
+Last-minute bookings will be considered on an individual basis.
 Last-minute bookings are advised that their placements arrangements may require more flexibility to accommodate.

 - Total fee due – 8 weeks prior to programme start – unless specified for a particular project

 - Late Payment – Payment deadlines are displayed on the invoices provided.
 It is important to meet these deadlines to secure your placement, and missing these deadlines may result in the cancellation of your placement.
-Where a payment extension is requested, this will be considered on a case-by-case basis and will incur a late payment fee of £35/$60basis and will incur a late payment fee of £35/$60.
+Where a payment extension is requested, this will be considered on a case-by-case basis and will incur a late payment fee of £35/$60 basis.

 Date and Project Changes

-Kaya strives to ensure sustainable projects and quality programmes for Participants.
+- Kaya strives to ensure sustainable projects and quality programs for Participants.
 The Refund Policy is defined in an effort to protect and accomplish these goals.
 Kaya deals with each situation fairly, in consideration of well-established policies, and with the best interests of community members and Participants in mind.

 Kaya programmes are different from travel or adventure programmes.
 Each development project and work experience placement is unique and often cannot be implemented exactly as planned for a variety of reasons.
 Itineraries shown are a guide and the order of activities may be shifted in line with factors, including, but not limited to the weather, changing project needs and individual situations.
 Project activities shown cover most areas that you may be asked to get involved, but additional activities may arise that require your assistance and not all activities shown may be carried out in the period of your stay.
 Applicants are advised that these variables may require changes before or during a programme.
 Part of the challenge and growth opportunity is in adapting to changing conditions and overcoming the obstacles they may present.